BradNeuberg/personal-photos-model/README.md

 This is a playing ground for me to experiment with this; it is a work in progress.

 Setup:
+* Make sure you've compiled Caffe with the Python bindings on: make pycaffe make distribute
+* Add a CAFFEHOME environment variable to where you installed Caffe.
+Example: export CAFFEHOME=/usr/local/caffe
+* Make sure you've gone into $CAFFEHOME/python and pip installed the requirements.txt file there: cd $CAFFEHOME/python && sudo pip install -r requirements.txt
-* Add the lib/ directory to your PYTHONPATH where you installed this.
-Example: export PYTHONPATH=$PYTHONPATH:~/dev/personal-photos-model/lib
+* Add the following directories to your Python path (update the personal-photos-model path to where you actually installed it): export PYTHONPATH=$PYTHONPATH:~/dev/personal-photos-model/lib:~/dev/personal-photos-model/src:$CAFFEHOME/python:$CAFFEHOME/distribute/python
 * Make sure Google Protobufs is installed: sudo pip -g install protobuf